kuvaus/moveclock/README.md

 gnome-extensions install --force moveclock@kuvaus.org.shell-extension.zip
 ```

-So you can also run them manually if you do not want to rely to the `install.sh` script.

-## Usage:
+## Usage

-After installation the extension should automatically activate after next login.
-You can use the following commands:
+After installation, the extension should automatically activate upon your next login.
+Use the following commands for managing the extension:

-- **Enable**: enables the extension and sets the clock position to the right corner and the status panel next to the clock.
+- **Enable**: Activates the extension and repositions the clock and status panel.

 ```bash
 gnome-extensions enable moveclock@kuvaus.org
 ```

-- **Disable**: disables the extension and sets the clock position back to default (center) and status panel to the right corner.
+- **Disable**: Deactivates the extension and reverts the clock and status panel to their default positions.

 ```bash
 gnome-extensions disable moveclock@kuvaus.org
 ```

-- **Prefs**: shows the preferences page that has a link to this Github page if you need to download a newer version.
+- **Prefs**: Opens the preferences page, which includes a link to this Github page for downloading newer versions.

 ```bash
 gnome-extensions prefs moveclock@kuvaus.org
 ```

-### Author
+## Author

-kuvaus
+**kuvaus**

-### License
+## License

-GPLv3
+**GPLv3**